 4. They Provide Care That Is Comparable to Physicians'

 5. They Are More Likely to Work in Underserved Areas

-About 20% of Americans live in rural areas, but only 9% of physicians practice there, according to Dr. Howard Rabinowitz, a professor of family and community medicine at Thomas Jefferson University’s Medical College.
+About 20 percent of Americans live in rural areas, but only 9 percent of physicians practice there, according to Dr. Howard Rabinowitz, a professor of family and community medicine at Thomas Jefferson University’s Medical College.

-On the other hand, 17% of PAs and 18% of NPs practice in rural areas.
+On the other hand, 17 percent of PAs and 18 percent of NPs practice in rural areas.
 In fact, many NPs have established successful nurse led community centers in rural and underserved areas.
 A recent article published in the Journal of Health & Human Services also shows that PAs have been successfully used to expand healthcare services within an urban community.